JanssenProject/jans/docs/janssen-server/install/setup.md

   Enter Password for Admin User:
   ```

 3. Next, pick a persistence mechanism.
-Choose from MySQL ,PGSql, an LDAP that can be installed locally or remotely, or Couchbase, an enterprise NoSQL cloud database.
+Choose from MySQL ,PGSql, or Couchbase, an enterprise NoSQL cloud database.

 4. Next, pick which services should be installed for this deployment: